PARENT DUTIES - COMPULSARY

 - inclusive approaches for children with a disability, Aboriginal children and children from culturally and/or linguistically diverse backgrounds.

-Please refer to the following documents for more information:
+Please refer to the following documents for more information or the Child Safety Page on LAVic's website

 The Victorian Government has introduced the Working with Children Act which came into effect on 1st July 2009.
 The WWC Check applies to adults who are engaged in volunteer roles involving children.